inBeat/inbeat-website/content/top-influencers/tiktok/chefs/australia/_index.md

 ---
-title: Top 10 Chefs TikTok Influencers In Australia In 2022
+title: Top 10 Chefs TikTok Influencers In Australia In 2023
 description: >-
-  Find top chefs TikTok influencers in Australia in 2022.
+  Find top chefs TikTok influencers in Australia in 2023.
 Most popular hashtags: #fyp #chef #foryou #cooking.
 platform: TikTok
-hits: 30
+hits: 26
-text_top: Identify the top-rated TikTok accounts on inBeat.
+text_top: See the top-rated TikTok profiles on inBeat.
-text_bottom: inBeat aggregates 30 TikTok influencers like this in Australia for you to contact.
+text_bottom: Our database aggregates 26 TikTok influencers like this in Australia for you to work with.
 profiles:
   - username: "the_achayans"
     fullname: >-